joshuahwfwEE/xilinx-hdmi-passthrough-system/README.md

 to be updated:
 4k@60hz repulicate hpd issue
 dynmaic_config_VDMA(): to be support rx timing custom mode
-to be support DRU function
+to be support DRU and oversampling feature

 240123: solved the issue of missing parameter in axi_subset_converter while generate the block design
           solved the issue of design's wrapper mistmatch in creat_proj.tcl